The-Indian-Chinna/The-Indian-Chinna/README.md

   		</ul>
 	<li><h4>Charles Schwab, Software Engineering Intern</h4></li>
 		<ul>
-    		<li>Developed and deployed several REST APIs for various cloud-based application backends by using Java, MongoDB, Spring, Node.js, Bamboo and Cloud Foundry in a SCRUM development team working with internal cloud services.</li>
+    			<li>Developed and deployed several REST APIs for various cloud-based application by using MongoDB, Spring,
+Node.js, Bamboo, Mockito and Pivotal Cloud Foundry with the internal cloud services team.</li>
   		</ul>
 	<li><h4>Prutech Solutions, Software Engineering Intern</h4></li>
 		<ul>
-    		<li>Constructed several stored procedures, functions and triggers for various REST APIs in an enterprise application for the NYC Department of Design and Construction by utilizing MS SQL and .NET Core MVC.</li>
+    		<li>Constructed several stored procedures, functions and triggers for various REST APIs by utilizing MS SQL and .NET
+Core MVC in an enterprise application for the NYC Department of Design and Construction.</li>
-    		<li>Built both a frontend and backend of 5 configuration screens found in an administrator portal for an enterprise application for NYC Housing Preservation and Development by utilizing MS SQL, Angular 8 and .NET Core MVC.</li>
+    		<li>Built several full stack administrator portal configuration screens by utilizing MS SQL, Angular and .NET Core
+MVC in an enterprise application for the NYC Department of Housing Preservation and Development.</li>
   		</ul>
 </ul>